-Canadian Stat's and Online Marketing Tricks to Make Halloween a Treat
+Canadian Stat's & Marketing Tricks to Make Halloween a Treat

 - If your target market is Canadian kids, note that 3,870,938 of them were in their trick-or-treating years (5-14) in 2016, according to Statistics Canada.

-- RetailMeNot reported 64% of Canadians planned to hand out candy last year, compared to only 50% in 2014.
+- RetailMeNot reported 64% of Canadians planned to hand out candy in 2015, compared to only 50% in 2014.
 That number jumps to 80% on Canada’s East Coast, and falls to 46% in Quebec.
 Canadians will spend an average of $42 on candy.
+That varies widely between rural and urban areas, which brings down the average.
+For example, here in BC I spend well over a hundred dollars on candy.
+In rural New Brunswick (where I grew up) $25 is plenty.

 - In October, 2015, the value of monthly sales of candy, confectionery and snack foods at large retailers was $418.8 million, reported Statistics Canada.
 However, December had the highest monthly sales in 2015, at $478.5 million.